RemyGratwohl/Diablo3HeroViewer/README.md

 - JSON Parsing
 - http://www.paintcodeapp.com/

-Mistakes:
+Issues:
 =
 - UITableViewControllers generally only allows control of the table view, and as such trying to add activity indicators and options bars in an elegant manor seems impossible.
-- Next time, use a single UIView with subviews to add features mentioned above.
+Next time, use a single UIView with subviews to add features mentioned above.
-- Abstraction of URLS and Data not elegant
+- Abstraction of URLS and Data not very elegant
 - Error Handling not concrete

 Screenshots